kriti1217/90DaysOfDevOps-1/2023/day02/tasks.md

 Task: What is the linux command to
 1. Check your present working directory. pwd
 2. List all the files or directories including hidden files. ll -a
-3. Create a nested directory A/B/C/D/E
+3. Create a nested directory mkdir -p  A/B/C/D/E

 Note: [Check this file for reference](basic_linux_commands.md)